kusti8/proton-native/README.md

 [![MIT License](https://img.shields.io/github/license/kusti8/proton-native.svg)](https://github.com/kusti8/proton-native/blob/master/LICENSE)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/Proton-Native)

-Create native desktop applications through a React syntax, on all platforms
+Create native desktop applications through a React syntax, on all platforms.

+## V2 is released!

+V2 has been released and it brings a whole host of improvements including new components that are identical to React Native, styling, flexbox, hot reloading, and more.
+You can read the full writeup [here](https://proton-native.js.org/#/v2_changes).
+To try it out, visit the documentation for instructions on how to get started!

 ## Features

-- Same syntax as React Native
+- Same syntax and components as React Native
 - Works with existing React libraries such as Redux
 - Cross platform
-- Native components.
-No more Electron
+- No more Electron
 - Compatible with all normal Node.js packages
+- Hot reloading

 ## Images